rgraingerdev/CCFC_fanpage/README.md

 * I want to have access to the most recent standings and top scorers.
 * I want to learn more about Cardiff City club history.

-By developing user stories, we can make sure that the website satisfies user needs and offers a satisfying browsing experience.
-We regularly gather user feedback and apply it to the design and functionality of the website.
+By developing user stories, I can make sure that the website satisfies user needs and offers a satisfying browsing experience.
+I regularly gather user feedback and apply it to the design and functionality of the website.

 ## UI/UX